-- This draft Implementation Guidance accompanies, but is not part of, draft FRS 103 Insurance Contracts.
-Accordingly it does not carry the authority of an accounting standard.
-It provides guidance on applying: - (a) the requirements of draft FRS 103; - (b) the requirements or principles of FRS 102 The Financial Reporting Standard applicable to entities in the UK and Republic of Ireland by entities with general insurance business or long-term insurance business; and - (c) the requirements of Schedule 3 to the Regulations. - (ii) A number of the sections of FRS 102 exclude insurance contracts from their scope.
+- (i) This Implementation Guidance accompanies, but is not part of, FRS 103 Insurance Contracts.
+Accordingly it does not carry the authority of an accounting standard and shall not be regarded as mandatory.
+It provides guidance on applying: - (a) the requirements of FRS 103; - (b) the requirements or principles of FRS 102 The Financial Reporting Standard applicable to entities in the UK and Republic of Ireland by entities with general insurance business or long-term insurance business; and - (c) the requirements of Schedule 3 to the Regulations. - (ii) A number of the sections of FRS 102 exclude insurance contracts from their scope.
 However, FRS 102 requires entities developing accounting policies for transactions, other events or conditions not specifically addressed in FRS 102 (or another FRS) to consider the applicability of the requirements and guidance in FRS 102 (or another FRS) dealing with similar or related issues.
-Therefore, where relevant, this draft Implementation Guidance includes guidance on the application of the principles of certain sections of FRS 102 to insurance contracts, even though insurance contracts may not be within the scope of those sections. - (iii) Each section of the draft Implementation Guidance specifies the requirements that it relates to. - (iv) Terms defined in the Glossary to [draft] FRS 103 are in bold type the first time they appear in each section in the draft Implementation Guidance. - (v) The Invitation to Comment in FRED 49: Draft FRS 103 Insurance Contracts sets out the matters on which the FRC is seeking comments in relation to both draft FRS 103 and this draft Implementation Guidance.
+Therefore, where relevant, this Implementation Guidance includes guidance on the application of the principles of certain sections of FRS 102 to insurance contracts, even though insurance contracts may not be within the scope of those sections.
+This is consistent with selecting accounting policies in accordance with the principles of FRS 102 and FRS 103. - (iii) The Implementation Guidance has been developed from material that was previously included in either FRS 27 Life Assurance or the Association of British Insurers' Statement of Recommended Practice on Accounting for Insurance Business (the ABI SORP) (published in December 2005 and amended in December 2006).
+Paragraphs that have been sourced from the ABI SORP, and to a lesser extent those from FRS 27, have been revised where they needed updating, for example to reflect new legislative requirements or for consistency with FRS 102.
+Each section of the Implementation Guidance specifies the requirements that it relates to. - (iv) Terms defined in the Glossary to FRS 103 are in bold type the first time they appear in each section in the Implementation Guidance.